pjmazenot/project-stats/README.md

 If present, display the script history

 * *[optional]* `--exclude-dirs`
 If present, skip all directories with the specified names or paths (comma delimited list).
-When using the path mode this option format must match the regarding path in the `-d` option: if the path in `-d` is relative, exclude a relative path, if the path in `-d` is absolute, exclude an absolute path.
-In the case of multiple target paths with different format duplicate your excludes to match each target path format.
+When using the path mode this option format must match the corresponding path in the `-d` option: if the path in `-d` is relative, exclude a relative path, if the path in `-d` is absolute, exclude an absolute path.
+In the case of multiple target paths with different formats duplicate your excludes to match each target path format.

 * *[optional]* `--exclude-files-ext`
 If present, skip all files with the specified extensions (comma delimited list)